Veldermon-rbg/Epic-Free-Game-Claimer/README.md

 Once you have the ZIP file, right click and extract all of the files into a directory of your choice.
 I recommend a memorable location, such as 'C:\EpicClaimer'.
 We will use this later.
 When the files finish extracting, double click on the created folder to enter it.
+You should see various files, including `epic-games.js` and `run.bat`